Speedclocker/StayInTheLight/README.md

-# Game
+# StayInTheLight : an SFML Rogue-Like Project

 Let's try to develop a little game...

-A simple *make* command to create the binaries.
+## Game

-Launch Rogue.
+A simple *make* command to create the binaries for the game.

-# Mapping
+Execute : ./Rogue.

-*make MapCreator* command to create the binaries for the map editor.
+## Mapping

-To create new maps, launch :
+A *make MapCreator* command to create the binaries for the map editor.

-./MapCreator
+Execute : ./MapCreator